geomstats/sandbox/README.md

 This repository is a place to share your code with the community of geometric statistics and (deep) learning.

-Following users' requests, the Geomstats team might decide to integrate this code into the core codebase.
+Following users' requests, the Geomstats team might decide to integrate some of this code into the core codebase, later on.

 # Guidelines